cirKITers/qml-essentials/docs/jaqsi.md

 ![overview](figures/yaqsi_pulse_light.png#center#only-light)
 ![overview](figures/yaqsi_pulse_dark.png#center#only-dark)

+## Architecture

+Internally, the simulator is split into a handful of modules, each with a single responsibility.
+Together they form a pipeline that turns a circuit function into a measurement result.

+- `operations.py` : the foundation.
+Defines every quantum operation: gates (`H`, `RX`, `CX`, `Rot`, ...), observables (`PauliZ`, `Hermitian`), Kraus noise channels (`DepolarizingChannel`, `AmplitudeDamping`, ...) and the (parametrized) Hamiltonians used for pulse evolution.
+Each `Operation` carries its matrix definition and knows how to apply itself to a statevector or density matrix via cached `einsum` contractions.
+- `tape.py` : the recording layer.
+Holds the thread-local `Tape` onto which operations register themselves as they are created.
+A `recording()` context manager collects the operations built inside a circuit function into an ordered list : nothing is executed yet.
+- `script.py` : the orchestrator.
+The `Script` class is the main entry point (and what `Model` builds upon).
+It records the circuit, infers the number of qubits, decides between pure and density-matrix simulation, dispatches measurements, and takes care of JIT caching, automatic batching (`vmap` with memory-aware chunking) and circuit drawing.
+- `simulation.py` : the compute engine.
+A set of pure, stateless functions that run a recorded tape: `simulate_pure` (statevector), `simulate_mixed` (density matrix) and the measurement kernels (`measure_state`, `measure_density`, `sample_shots`).
+Being pure JAX functions, they are fully differentiable and `jit`/`vmap`-compatible.
+- `memory.py` : memory accounting.
+Pure helpers that estimate the peak memory of a batched run and, when it would not fit in available RAM, split the batch into chunks that do (`estimate_peak_bytes`, `compute_chunk_size`, `execute_chunked`). `Script` calls these to drive its memory-aware `vmap` chunking.
+- `evolution.py` : Hamiltonian time-evolution.
+The `Evolution` class builds gates that evolve a (parametrized) Hamiltonian in time, either analytically (`exp(-i t H)` for a static `H`) or by solving the Schrödinger equation with an adaptive `diffrax` solver or a fixed-step Magnus integrator.
+This module backs the pulse-level simulation.
+- `jaqsi.py` : the entry-point module.
+Re-exports `Script` for circuit building together with a few pulse/gate-independent quantum-info helpers (`partial_trace`, `marginalize_probs`, `build_parity_observable`).
+For backward compatibility it also re-exports `evolve` and keeps `Jaqsi` as an alias for `Evolution`.

+A call to `Script.execute(...)` then runs four stages:

+1. Record : the circuit function is executed once so that each operation registers itself on a fresh `Tape`.
+2. Prepare : the qubit count is inferred and the presence of noise channels decides between statevector and density-matrix simulation.
+3. Simulate : the operations are applied in order, each gate contracted into the state via `einsum`.
+4. Measure : the resulting state is turned into the requested output (`state`, `probs`, `expval` or `density`) and optionally sampled into shots.

+As the whole pipeline is built on JAX, any execution can be differentiated, JIT-compiled and vectorized, which makes the training example below just a few lines of code.

+## Usage

 The API of our simulator is very similar to what one might be used to know from pennylane.
 For a basic circuit execution, we have to do two imports: